 Automated table processing is typically done in two steps: (1) table recognition - find the data table, and (2) table interpretation - find and associate labels and values.
-Recent surveys [20, 49] describe the vast amount of research that has been done in table processing and illustrate the challenges of automated table processing.
+Recent surveys [15, 47] describe the vast amount of research that has been done in table processing and illustrate the challenges of automated table processing.
 Most of this work is about tables in imaged documents, but some is about HTML tables.
 Since we focus in this paper only on HTML tables, we limit the related work we discuss to only HTML table processing.

-Several researches have tried to differentiate data tables from tables for layout [9, 12, 24, 46].
-They have tried to use machine learning methods [12, 46], visual level features [24, 25], and linguistic features [9].
+Several researchers have tried to differentiate data tables from tables for layout [4, 7, 19, 42].
+They have tried to use machine learning methods [7, 42], visual level features [19, 20], and linguistic features [4].
 TISP provides a unique way to do this task when sibling pages are available.
-By considering the match percentage among potential sibling tables, we were able to filter out all the layout tables in the car and geopolitical domain and only failed to filter out three pairs of tables out of more than 800 HTML tables from the molecular biology domain (These three false positives were also filtered out during the process of pattern generation).
-The approaches [9, 12, 24, 46] were able to achieve F-measures of 86.5% [9], 95.5% [12], 90.0% [24], and 87.6% [46].
-By way of comparison, TISP was able to achieve an F-measure of 99.4%.
+By considering the match percentage between tables, we were able to filter out all the layout tables in the car and geopolitical domain and only failed to filter out three pairs of tables out of more than 800 HTML tables from the molecular biology domain (These three false positives were also filtered out during the process of pattern generation).
+The approaches [4, 7, 19, 42] were able to achieve F-measures of 86.5% [4], 95.5% [7], 90.0% [19], and 87.6% [42].
+By way of a comparison, TISP was able to achieve an F-measure of 99.4%.
 TISP techniques, of course, only work when sibling pages and tables are available.
+Further, the experimentation was for different data sets, so these comparative results should not be construed as being definitive.
+The results only give an indication of about where the techniques might stand with respect to each other.